KacperObara/CoDZombies-H3VR/Assets/MeatKit/README.md

 ## Changelog

-### 0.7.0
-Atlas update
-Finally, Atlas port is complete.
-It was basically mod rework, so let me know if something is broken / works differently than before.
-- Quick Revive perk.
-Upon death, player will respawn in the same spot shortly after and will be given invincibility for a short time.
-Works only once.
-- Electric cherry perk.
-Unloading an empty magazine will stun enemies for a short duration.
-5 sec cooldown.

-With this, all perk machines I wanted to implement are complete.
-I know the map got little cluttered, but I accepted the fact, that Nacht is essentialy proving grounds for other maps.

 ### 0.6.4
 - You can now find the Raygun in the Mystery Box.
 Beautiful gun provided by Sora101Ven.
 Good luck rolling for it.
 - PHDFlopper added for reducing explosion damage, that You will cause yourself while shooting the Raygun.